Sam Butcher: Death of his sons

-When sorrow comes because

-The Lord will bless us and keep us

-By the power of His love.

-– Samuel J. Butcher, 10-12-15

 From 2012

-As of 2012, Sam Butcher resided in the Philippines and his sons Jon and Don controlled PMI and most of his artistic assets.
+As of 2012, Sam Butcher resided in the Philippines and his sons, Jon and Don, controlled PMI and most of his artistic assets.

-Butcher makes appearances at the Precious Moments Chapel in Carthage during the summer for Precious Moments Family Reunion events.
+Butcher made appearances at the Precious Moments Chapel in Carthage during the summer for Precious Moments Family Reunion events.
+He died at his home in Carthage, Missouri on May 20, 2024, at the age of 85.